psycho-baller/algorithm-visualization/README.md

 - **[Framer Motion](https://www.framer.com/motion/)** to make cool animations in ReactJs
     - 2nd project using it
 - **[TailwindCSS](https://tailwindcss.com/)** to style the application with CSS in an extremely fast way.
-    - 1st project using it
+    - 1st project using it and definitely the not the last.
     - Now I see why web developers love it lol.
 - **[TypeScript](https://www.typescript.org/)** to write the code in a way that is more readable and easy to maintain.
     - 2nd project using it